Search

 Palace at Wembley

-Some fans were still trying to process the triumph.
-Andy Palmer, 42, who is staying with his mum in Purley but lives in Sydney, Australia, only managed to pay for his trip over after winning the lottery.
+Some fans were still grappling with the magnitude of the win.
+Andy Palmer, 42, who is visiting his mother in Purley but resides in Sydney, Australia, could only afford his trip after winning the lottery.

-Andy said: “I was looking at the plane tickets online and thinking there was no way I could afford to come over.
-But then my work syndicate won the lottery and paid me out two and a half grand.
-I think someone was telling me I better go to Wembley!”
+Andy recounted: “I was online looking at plane tickets and thought it was impossible for me to come over.
+Then my work syndicate won the lottery, and I received a payout of two and a half grand.
+It felt like someone was instructing me to go to Wembley!”

-It will be no easy ride for the South Londoners when they play in the Premiership next season.
-If they finish fourth from bottom next year, it will be a successful season.
-They will obviously be one of the favourites to be relegated next year.
+The journey will not be easy for the South Londoners in the Premiership next season.
+Finishing fourth from the bottom would be deemed a successful year.
+Clearly, they are among the top contenders to be relegated next term.

 by Terence Johns